traefik/traefik/docs/content/routing/providers/kubernetes-ingress.md

 ??? info "`traefik.ingress.kubernetes.io/service.nodeportlb`"

     Controls, when creating the load-balancer, whether the LB's children are directly the nodes internal IPs using the nodePort when the service type is NodePort.
-    It allows services to be reachable when traefik runs externally from the kubernetes cluster but within the same network of the nodes.
+    It allows services to be reachable when Traefik runs externally from the Kubernetes cluster but within the same network of the nodes.
     By default, NodePortLB is false.

     ```yaml